Kaia Gerber Combines Two Denim Trends for the Ultimate Spring Jacket

 Kaia Gerber just put a cool, new twist on an old classic: the denim jacket.

-In honor of the Levi's x Karla 501 Day Celebration, the 145th birthday celebration for the brand's original blue jeans, the Gen X model appeared in 501 jeans, a black, strapless bodysuit, pumps and a trend-setting jacket.
+In honor of the Levi's x Karla 501 Day Celebration, a celebration for the brand's original blue jeans, the Gen X model appeared in 501 jeans, a black, strapless bodysuit, pumps and a trend-setting jacket.
 The Inside-Out Sherpa Jacket is a preview to Levi's new collaboration with celebrity stylist and founder of xKarla, Karla Welch.
-Although the style has yet to hit the market, it's a brilliant combination of two denim trends that we're currently loving: shearling-lined jackets and deconstructed, multi-toned denim.
+Although the style has yet to hit the market, it's a brilliant combination of two denim trends that we're currently loving: sherpa-lined jackets and deconstructed, multi-toned denim.

 The jacket speaks for itself, which may be the reasoning for her classic pairings.
 With the nude sleeves and blue denim, it's a versatile and reversible staple that you can wear with anything through the spring and during the colder months.
 Knowing that most people own a denim jacket, it's a refreshing twist to a popular trend.

 Loving the model's reversible jacket?
-Check out more denim jackets with a twist below!
+On May 20th, the official birthday for the 501 jeans, you can shop the entire Levi's x Karla collection.
+Until then, check out more denim jackets with a twist below!

 Article continues below